This article may contain affiliate links. See our disclosure link for more information.

-Christmas markets are a holiday staple in Germany, and one of the best reasons to visit in December!
+Christmas markets are a holiday staple in Germany (and neighboring countries like Switzerland), and one of the best reasons to visit in December!
 Christmas (Weihnachten in German) is indeed one of my favorite times of year to visit Germany.

 Christmas markets abound in Germany.
 Nearly every town has one and large cities often have a main Christmas market in the city center and several smaller ones scattered throughout the city.
 If you visit Germany in December before Christmas Eve, you shouldn’t have any problems finding a Christmas market.